Mylo-Softworks/SerializeLib-docs/docs/source/serializable-objects.md

 # Serializable objects

-There are two ways to define a class as serializable.
-The `[SerializeClass]` attribute and the `ISerializable` interface.
+There are three ways to define a class as serializable.
+The `[SerializeClass]` attribute, the `ISerializable` interface, and the `ISerializeOverride` interface.

 ## Attributes
 The attributes [SerializeClass] and [SerializeField] are used to mark fields and classes as serializable.
 Automatic serialization will be attempted.